ivan98/a1016-qmk/docs/README.md

 There're 2 membranes, top and bottom, separated by a spacer membrane.

-I've labelled the keys ROW_COLUMN with rows (bottom to top) 0 to 5, and columns (left to right) A to U.
+I've labelled the keys ROW_COLUMN with rows (bottom to top) 0 to 5, and columns (left to right) A to U. Key `0A` at the bottom left, to key `5U` at the top right.

 ![Membrane Top](imgs/mem_top.jpg "Membrane Top")